pymupdf/PyMuPDF/docs/znames.rst

 There is a utility script `alias-changer.py <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/alias-changer.py>`_ which can be used to do mass-renames in your scripts.
 It accepts either a single file or a folder as argument.
 If a folder is supplied, all its Python files and those of its subfolders are changed.
 Optionally, backups of the scripts can be taken.

-Deprecated names are not separately documented.
-The following list will help you find the documentation of the original.

-.. note:: This is automatically generated.
-One or two items refer to yet undocumented methods - please simply ignore them.

-.. include:: deprecated.rst

 .. include:: footer.rst